CraftTweaker/CraftTweaker-Documentation/docs/Mods/Tree_Tweaker/Tree_Tweaker.md

 `newtree.extraThick=true;`

 #### newtree.setGenBiome("string:string");
-set the biome of spawning
+Set the biome of spawning, ignoring typical biome rules.
+If not set, the tree will generate in all biomes that normally contain trees.
 `newtree.setGenBiome("minecraft:plains")`

 #### newtree.setGenBiomeByTag("STRING");